ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/03_Findings_and_Interpretation.md

 ## Interpreting the Results

-- **High Weighted Score:** Indicates mature implementation aligned with Zero Trust principles.
+- **High Weighted Score:** This shows mature implementation aligned with Zero Trust principles.
-- **Low Weighted Score:** Represents areas where adoption is limited or inconsistent.
+- **Low Weighted Score:** This shows areas where adoption is limited or inconsistent.
-- **High-Weight + Low-Score Dimensions:** Should be treated as **priority improvement areas**, since they heavily impact the overall readiness score.
+- **High-Weight + Low-Score Dimensions:** This Should be treated as **priority improvement areas**, since they largely impact the overall readiness score.

 ---